 Meanwhile, the RAS of WA, which had been holding Agricultural since at least 1834, probably also hosted WA's early dog shows.
-Although the year the year they included dogs remains unclear, by 1905 when the RAS of WA had moved to the Claremont Grounds in Perth where, by 1911, 120 dogs competed in their 'Royal' Show.
+Although the year they included dogs remains unclear, by 1905 when the RAS of WA had moved to the Claremont Grounds in Perth where, by 1911, 120 dogs competed in their 'Royal' Show.
 During his time, the RAS of WA also established Stud Books for breeds of cattle and sheep throughout the State.

 Because of this experience in establishing Stud Books, in 1945 when there was an upsurge of interest in purebred dog activities, the WAKC put in place an arrangement for the RAS of WA to take over over the WACA's Secretarial duties for a fee.
 The WAKC became the Canine Association of WA (CAWA).
 In 1952, the CAWA was re-constituted with the right for either party to terminate after giving six months notice.

 The CAWA grew in membership under this arrangement.
 The highlights were

 - In 1961, they affiliated with the ANKC

 - In 1962, the CAWA uniquely introduced an Associate category of membership to allow owners of de-sexed as well as dogs without a pedigree, to take part in Obedience events.